suprabhasupi/blog/contents/posts/72-react-environment-variable/72-react-environment-variable.md

 ### Summary ⅀

-If you want to add any other env which is not mentioned in react app, you have to setup `env-cmd` and can usew it.
+If you want to add any other env which is not mentioned in react app, you have to setup `env-cmd` and can use it.
 Also, you can use `.env` varibales in HTML file using `REACT_APP_`

 I hope you love the article.
 If you have any question, feel free to ping me on <LinkPost href='https://twitter.com/suprabhasupi' name='Twitter' /> | <LinkPost href='http://instagram.com/suprabhasupi' name='Instagram' /> 😋